 Arts & Crafts home design borrows interior elements from a number of different styles, including art nouveau and artisan.
 Handcrafted furniture, rich wood trim made of oak or mahogany, along with stained glass and ceramic backsplash tile are all items that make up this interior motif.
-Colors are typically earth-inspired and include dusty oranges, browns, taupes and sage greens.
+Imbued with naturalism, this style has a color palette that is typically earth-inspired and include dusty oranges, browns, taupes and sage greens.
 Another key to Arts & Crafts style is built-in elements.
 Kitchen cabinets, bookcases, shelving, benches and light fixtures are typically built into the walls in an effort to blend well with the architecture and create unity throughout the home.
 Lighting is usually made up of warm tones like hammered copper or bronze.

 A subset of contemporary style, Asian interiors focus on clean, sleek lines and striking shapes – and often give off a peaceful, serene feel.
 In Asian-style homes, you’ll notice a reference to nature, with rooms containing pebble backsplashes, decorative greenery and stone sinks.
 There’s also an emphasis on natural design elements like wood and concrete tile.
-Because Asian-inspired homes focus on cleanliness and serenity, multi-purpose furniture is often used to disguise storage.
+Because Asian-inspired homes focus on cleanliness and serenity, multi-purpose furniture is often used to disguise storage, which makes it an effective style for small spaces.
 Ottomans and benches that open up to reveal space for organization are common in Asian households.
 Sofas and chairs are adorned with silk pillows in a variety of colors and patterns.
 Light fixtures are equally as sleek and practical as furniture.
 Table lamps complete with intricate patterns are the perfect accessory for any room in the home.

-Baroque home design is associated with opulence and luxury.
+Baroque home design is associated with opulence, grandeur and luxury.
 Intricately designed furniture, gilded accessories and sleek materials such as marble and granite are characteristic of this European-influenced style.
 Architecture, decor and furniture are all symmetrical and depictions of shells and garland are frequently used throughout the home.
-Irregular curves, elaborate scrolls, oversized moldings and twisted columns can be found on pieces such as sofas, dining chairs, tables and cabinets.
+Irregular curves, elaborate scrolls, oversized moldings and twisted columns can be found on pieces such as sofas, dining chairs, tables and cabinets to create a sense of motion.
+Decorative marriage chests call cassini also incorporated many of these organic details.
 Candles and lanterns are frequently used light fixtures with this home style.
 Iron lanterns line the walls of hallways and candles flicker on wood, brass and pewter stands.

 Bohemian-style homes are equipped with a laid-back atmosphere and place an emphasis on nature, intricate patterns and bright colors like purples, reds and pinks.
 In fact, all of these elements are frequently combined to create an eclectic and unique aesthetic.
-Boho flair is all about mixing interesting colors, trinkets, fabrics and various types of furniture without any intention of matching or adhering to a specific style.
+Boho chic is all about mixing interesting colors, trinkets, fabrics and various types of furniture without any intention of matching or adhering to a specific style, much like the nomadic vagabonds who inspired it.
 You might see a contemporary couch featuring striped upholstery alongside a vintage velvet ottoman and a bright-colored statement chair.
 It’s the mix of different types of furniture that make Bohemian interiors so versatile.
 Light fixtures are just as unique as the furniture.
 Intricately detailed pendants, chandeliers dripping with crystals and table lamps complete with fringe are fixtures common for Bohemian homes.